Artoriassa/keyboard-shortcuts-productivity-tools-/README.md

 ### 4. Oh my zsh

+Oh My Zsh is a delightful, open source, community-driven framework for managing your Zsh configuration.
+It comes bundled with thousands of helpful functions, helpers, plugins, themes, and a few things that make you shout...

 Installation:

+via curl:

+`sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

+via wget:

+`sh -c "$(wget https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"`

 ### 5. Homebrew & Homebrew cask

+Homebrew is a free and open-source software package management system that simplifies the installation of software on Apple's operating system, macOS, as well as Linux.

+Homebrew Cask extends Homebrew and brings its elegance, simplicity, and speed to the installation and management of GUI macOS applications such as Atom and Google Chrome.

+To start using Homebrew Cask, you just need Homebrew installed.

 Installation:

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 ### 6. The Silver Searcher

+The Silver Searcher is a free and open source, cross platform source code searching tool similar to ack (a grep-like tool for programmers) but faster.

 Installation:

+`brew install the_silver_searcher`

 ### 7. Sourcetree